mwilliamson/mammoth.js/README.md

 ## Writing style maps

-A style map is made up of a number of style mappings.
+A style map is made up of a number of style mappings separated by new lines.

 A style mapping has two parts: